Yi-Cheng0101/HPC-AI-NEMO-Application/README.md

     * <div align="center">
       <img src="https://github.com/Yi-Cheng0101/HPC-AI-NEMO-Application/blob/master/nemo_img_8.png" width="70%" height="70%" />
       </div>
+From the hpcx NEMO guideline,the hdf5 version used in the installation tutorial is 1.10.6, but we are interested in whether different hdf5 versions could improve the performance or not.
+Hence, we test two different hdf5 versions on 32 nodes and each node has 12 CPUs.
+After multiple tests (Figure 2.8), we choose each version which has the least running time to compare.
+Finally, we decided to choose the hdf5 1.8.21 version, because the version is stable and a little faster than hdf5-1.10.6.
 * ### Process-core Binding
     * <div align="center">
       <img src="https://github.com/Yi-Cheng0101/HPC-AI-NEMO-Application/blob/master/nemo_img_9.png" width="70%" height="70%" />